Welcome to today's edition of the Rush 24-7 podcast.

 I think that's what they say.

-I think they know the truth, and that's what scares them.
+I think they know the truth.

-I mean, if if if I were simply calculating and doing all of this to up my ratings, don't you think these people can come and make me a hell of an offer to join them?
+I mean, if I were simply calculating and doing all of this to up my ratings, don't you think these people can come and make me a hell of an offer to join them?

 I mean, if that's all this was about, if that's really all I was doing was calculating and trying to build audience, these are very powerful people.